Back-on-Track-eu/BOT-KB/README.md

+This is a suggested repository for Back on Track.

 [Back on Track](https://back-on-track.eu/) is an organisation committed to more, better and affordable nighttrains.
 This repository has been created to provide information and other resources to:
  1. promote existing night train services